Skip to content

 Memory and Instructions have different lifetimes and load rules:

 • Memory survives compaction.
 When a conversation gets long, the agent runtime compacts the chat history into a summary — older messages disappear.
-Memory entries do not.
+Memory entries already written to MEMORY.md or memory/ do not.
 Anything important enough to outlive a single thread belongs in Memory, not in the chat itself.

 • Subagent and cron sessions don't load MEMORY.md.
 Background and delegated sessions intentionally skip Memory to stay focused on their task.
 If a piece of knowledge needs to be available to every session — including cron jobs and subagents — it belongs in Instructions, not Memory.
 See the OpenClaw memory docs for the underlying filter logic.